Meta tracking pixel

 Before evaluating LOS platforms, name the pain.
 The two patterns that justify replacement are different from each other, and both are different from analyst-layer pain.
 Pattern one is end-of-life on the existing platform: the vendor is winding down support, the integrations are stuck on an old generation of APIs, exam findings are starting to cite the platform itself, and there is no realistic upgrade path on the current contract.
 Pattern two is workflow scope the existing platform was never built for: unified borrower intake across consumer, mortgage, and commercial; pipeline visibility the bank does not currently have; or a workflow rebuild from the ground up to support a new business line.

 The pain that does not justify replacement on its own is the analyst-time problem.
 Analysts losing four to eight hours per file on multi-entity spreading.
 K-1 reconciliation that takes a senior credit officer an hour per related entity.
 Credit memos starting from a blank Word template every time.
 Annual reviews that drift because the data lives in a separate spreadsheet.
 Every one of those is a real pain.
 None of them get fixed by replacing the system of record, because the system of record is not the layer doing the work.
-AI-native overlay platforms solve the analyst-layer problem without disturbing the LOS, and the deployment calendar matches the actual urgency: most banks need underwriting relief this quarter, not after a multi-month migration.
+AI-native platforms that work alongside the LOS solve the analyst-layer problem without disturbing the system of record, and the deployment calendar matches the actual urgency: most banks need underwriting relief this quarter, not after a multi-month migration.

 The other reason to pressure-test the replacement question first is risk.
 An LOS migration is the highest-risk technology decision a community bank makes.
 Stop ripping and replacing your LOS every time AI gets better walks through the math, including the productivity loss during migration, the deals that slip through during transition, and the three months where nobody trusts the new system yet.
 Stack two of those cycles in 24 months and the bank has spent more on switching than on five years of running a platform that just gets better underneath it.